bugsnag/bugsnag-cocoa/TESTING.md

 Pay attention to Xcode's UI to see if there are any build or run failures.

+Ensure Xcode's run destination is set to the Apple Watch.

 ### Notes

 1. Maze Runner supports various other options, as well as all those that Cucumber does.
 For full details run: